Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Introduction

 To address this question, we turn to social norms: the shared expectations that guide behaviour and sustain cooperation in groups.
-In repeated group interaction, individuals adapt conditionally to others, aligning choices with empirical expectations (what others do) and injunctive expectations (what others think one ought to do), two expectation types that jointly define a social norm \citep{bicchieri_social_2018,young_evolution_2015,kolle_influence_2021}.
-When these coincide, cooperation is sustained; when they diverge, cooperation erodes \citep{fehr_social_2004, baronchelli_shaping_2024}.
-Classic experiments in public-goods settings show that individuals tend to condition their contributions on those of others, increasing cooperation when others contribute and withdrawing when they do not, an effect known as conditional cooperation \citep{fischbacher_are_2001, keser_conditional_2000, thoni_conditional_2018}.
+In repeated group interaction, individuals adapt conditionally to others, aligning choices with empirical expectations (what others do) and injunctive expectations (what others think one ought to do), two expectation types that jointly define a social norm \citep{bicchieriSocialNorms2018,youngEvolutionSocialNorms2015,kolleInfluenceEmpiricalNormative2021}.
+When these coincide, cooperation is sustained; when they diverge, cooperation erodes \citep{fehrSocialNormsHuman2004, baronchelliShapingNewNorms2024}.
+Classic experiments in public-goods settings show that individuals tend to condition their contributions on others' contributions, increasing cooperation when others contribute and withdrawing when they do not, an effect known as conditional cooperation \citep{fischbacherArePeopleConditionally2001, keserConditionalCooperationVoluntary2000, thoniConditionalCooperationReview2018}.
 These findings highlight that cooperation in groups depends on shared expectations and social influence, mechanisms that may also extend to mixed human–AI groups.
-Despite recent calls for further research on these relational norms in human–AI collectives \citep{reinecke_need_2025}, there is a paucity of empirical evidence at the group level through the lens of social norms.
+Despite this growing small-group literature, there is still limited behavioural evidence on human–AI cooperation through the lens of social norms, especially in repeated public-goods settings where participants respond to aggregate group-level feedback rather than identifiable individual actions \citep{reineckeNeedEmpiricalResearch2025}.